bleugreen/deeprhythm/README.md

 The implementation is heavily inspired by “Deep-Rhythm for Global Tempo Estimation in Music”, by Foroughmand and Peeters [1].

-Audio is batch-processed using a vectorized HCQM, drastically reducing computation time by avoiding the usual bottlenecks encountered in feature extraction.
+Audio is batch-processed using a vectorized Harmonic Constant-Q Modulation (HCQM), drastically reducing computation time by avoiding the usual bottlenecks encountered in feature extraction.

 ## Benchmarks